Quick Assist stuck on loading or connecting

 Conclusion

 What to do when Quick Assist isn't working?
-Uninstall and reinstll it?
-Restore operating system to a previous status?
-Or just switch to another remote desktop utility, which offers more choices and ultra simple to use?
+Uninstall and reinstall it?
+Restore the operating system to its previous status?
+Or just switch to another remote desktop utility that offers more choices and is ultra-simple to use?
 Surely you have your own answer.